rtavenar/hdr/content/parts/02/early.md

 <!-- #region {"tags": ["popout"]} -->
 **Note.** This unpublished note is part of François Painblanc's PhD work.
-We are co-supervising François together with Laetitia Chapel, Chloé Friguet and Pierre Gloaguen.
+We are co-supervising François together with Laetitia Chapel and Chloé Friguet.
 <!-- #endregion -->

 Relying on Equation \eqref{eq:dachraoui} to decide prediction time can be